LeeSW0715/UECM3033_assign2/report.md

 Coding with "np.count_nonzero(A) > 1/2*len(A)" at line 37 is used to when a matrix A with number of non-zero is more than half of the length of matirx A, then the matrix A is called Sparse matrix and using if-else loop to do LU decomposition, otherwise the matirx A will do the SOR for sparse matrix.

 Explain how you implement your `task1.py` here.

 Two different size of Matrix A is given, this two matrix will undergo any one of the decompostion LU decomposition: Matrix A will seperated into two different matrix called L(Lower trianglar matrix) and U(Upper trianglar matrix), with formula A = LU.

-SOR decomposition: initially with the coding "ITERATION_LIMIT = 10 " at line 2, is used to control the number of iteration.
+SOR decomposition: initially with the coding "ITERATION LIMIT = 10 " at line 2, is used to control the number of iteration.
 Next let the value of omega = 1.05 at line 26, to let the matirx A be convergent, postive definite and symmetric.
-Then when starts the iteration, the first element in new_A is zero vector, when every new new_A will release until 10 times of iteration.
+Then when starts the iteration, the first element in newA is zero vector, when every new newA will release until 10 times of iteration.
 ---------------------------------------------------------

 ## Task 2 -- SVD method and image compression